shiltemann/CTF-writeups-public/writeup.md

 if C=="1787569":FUN(''.join(chr(ord(a) ^ ord(b)) for a,b in zip("{gMZF_MC_X\ERF[X","31415926535897932384626433832")))
 ```

-(Not preceisely the original, some things already deleted / cleaned up).
+(Not precisely the original, some things already deleted / cleaned up).

 Running it (or the original) with py3k + the magic number results in our flag: